ifoxfoot/fqacalc/README.md

     class or else they won’t be recognized.
 See the section on cover-weighted functions to learn more about cover classes.

-*3*.
-If the user is calculating cover-weighted metrics for a transect, the data should also have a column containing the plot ID.
-The plot ID column can have any name, and it can contain numbers or characters as long as the IDs are exactly the same within plots but distinct between plots.
+3. If the user is calculating cover-weighted metrics for a transect containing multiple plots, the data should also have a column containing the plot ID.
+The plot ID column can have any name, and it can contain numbers or characters, as long as the IDs are exactly the same within plots but distinct between plots.

 In this case, each observation is one row, containing the species name or acronym, the cover value, and the plot ID.
 It might look something like this:

 <table>
 <thead>